 ADOPT FROM PHILIPPINES

 We’re excited to work with the Philippines Central Authority, which continues to be child centered, thoughtful, and efficient when working with families.
-Families enrolled in AGCI’s Philippines program receive detailed information and medical reports on children waiting to be adopted through monthly bulletins from the Philippines Central Authority.
-Additionally, once you are matched with your child, families can be in country within 10 months!
-Our Philippines program also requires minimal travel—families spend 5-7 days in country before bringing their child home.
+Families enrolled in AGCI’s Philippines Adoption program receive detailed information and medical reports on waiting children through monthly bulletins from the Philippines Central Authority.
+Additionally, once families are matched with waiting children, families can be in country within 10 months!
+Our Philippines Adoption program also requires minimal travel—families spend 5-7 days in country before bringing their child home.

-Since 2012, Christian Adoption Agency, All God’s Children International has worked to unite orphans in the Philippines with loving forever families.
-AGCI is also dedicated to making a difference for children throughout the Philippines—thanks to AGCI’s advocacy, 500 children received critical support in the wake of a devastating typhoon.
+Since 2012, Christian Adoption Agency, All God’s Children International has worked to unite orphaned Children in the Philippines with loving forever families.
+AGCI is also dedicated to making a difference for children throughout the Philippines—thanks to AGCI’s advocacy, 500 orphaned children received critical support in the wake of a devastating typhoon.

-Due to country privacy restrictions, we are unable to post waiting children’s photos here, but please reach out to Ashley to learn more!
+Due to country privacy restrictions, we are unable to post waiting children photos here, but please reach out to us to learn more!

-- 50% of the children we have placed are under 4.
+- 50% of the waiting children we have placed are under 4.

 - Detailed developmental reports are available.